WillhKessler/portfolio/_portfolio/SouthAmerica_byBike.md

-{% include gallery caption="Examples of the GDMBR map" %}
+{% include gallery caption="Examples of the South America by Bike Route map" %}

 This map drew inspiration from <a href="https://alexhotchin.com/">Alex Hotchin's</a> beautiful hand drawn and watercolored maps.
 While Alex's style defies reproduction, I thought a watercolor style map would perfectly complement the raw imperfection that was this trip.
 For the Route data, I used ArcPro's 'GPX to Feature' tool and the editing toolbox to create and stitch together line features from daily gps tracks (gpx files) collected using a Garmin cycling computer during the trip.